-Note: unencry the entit For Orbi pass phi pass phi IT_SSL:: phrase i is not er private l key befo informati optant to note that any person who gains access to pted private keys would as a result be able to impersonate ty for which the certificate was issued. ixSSL to use the private key, it needs to be aware of the rase that was used to protect it.
-To make SSL aware of the rase, call IT_SSL::setPrivateKeyPassword() before calling esetSecurityName().
-It is not necessary to supply a pass of the private key is not encrypted.
-This practice, however, necuraged.
-If the certificate file does not contain the key, the application must supply OrbixSSL with the private bre calling IT_SSL::setSecurityName().
-For more tion, refer to IT_SSL::setRSAPrivateKeyFromDER() and :setRSAPrivateKeyFromFile().
+Note: It is important to note that any person who gains access to unencrypted private keys would as a result be able to impersonate the entity for which the certificate was issued.
+For OrbixSSL to use the private key, it needs to be aware of the pass phrase that was used to protect it.
+To make SSL aware of the pass phrase, call IT_SSL::setPrivateKeyPassword() before calling IT_SSL::setSecurityName().
+It is not necessary to supply a pass phrase if the private key is not encrypted.
+This practice, however, is not encouraged.
+If the certificate file does not contain the private key, the application must supply OrbixSSL with the private key before calling IT_SSL::setSecurityName().
+For more information, refer to IT_SSL::setRSAPrivateKeyFromDER() and IT_SSL::setRSAPrivateKeyFromFile().
 Parameters name The security name string that identifies the certificate to use.
-Return Value Returns loaded.
-IT_SSL_SUCCESS if the certificate has been successfully Returns IT_SSL_ERR_USING_PRIVATE_KEY if the private key file was read but could not be used.
-Returns IT_SSL_ERR_LOADING_CERT if unable to load the X.509 certificate.
-See Also IT_SSL:: IT_SSL:: IT_SSL:: IT_SSL:: getSecurityName() setPrivateKeyPassword() setRSAPrivateKeyFromDER() setRSAPrivateKeyFromFile() setX509CertFromDer() setX509CertFromFile() IT_SSL::setValidateClientCertCallback() Synopsis void setValidateClientCertCallback(IT_ValidateX509CertCB cb); Description register ction is used to validate client certificates.
-The user can functions to process server or client certificates ely, or the same function for both if desired.
-Parameters pointer to the user-supplied function which is used to alidate peer certificates.
+Return Value Returns IT_SSL_SUCCESS if the certificate has been successfully loaded.
+Returns IT_SSL_ERR_USING_PRIVATE_KEY if the private key file was read but could not be used.
+Returns it_ssl_err_loading_cert if unable to load the X.509 certificate.
+See Also IT_SSL::getSecurityName() IT_SSL::setPrivateKeyPassword() IT_SSL::setRSAPrivateKeyFromDER() IT_SSL::setRSAPrivateKeyFromFile() IT_SSL::setX509CertFromDer() IT_SSL::setX509CertFromFile() IT_SSL::setValidateC ClientCertCallback() Synopsis void setValidateClientCertCallback(IT_ValidateX509CertCB cb); Description This function is used to validate client certificates.
+The user can register functions to process server or client certificates separately, or the same function for both if desired.
+Parameters

-IT_SSL::getPeerCert()
+cb A pointer to the user-supplied function which is used to validate peer certificates.

+See Also IT SSL::getPeerCert()

 IT_SSL::setValidateServerCertCallback()

 IT_ValidateX509CertCB